fwyc0573/COVID-19Topic/README.md

 # HurryJiangNan
-My undergraduate work, a Unity-based 3D game based on the story of the spread of COVID-19 on campus, implemented in C#.
+My undergraduate work, a Unity-based 3D game based on the story of the spread of COVID-19 on campus, implemented by C#.

 Demonstration demos: